 Last but not least are cockatoos – perhaps some of the most expensive birds you can raise.

-Cockatoos aren’t necessarily larger or more high-maintenance than any of the other birds on this list.
+Cockatoos aren’t necessarily larger or more high-maintenance than any other birds on this list.
 However, what you need to watch out for with cockatoos is their weight.

 These birds are prone to obesity, so you will need to monitor your cockatoo carefully for fat intake.

-Feed your bird a small amount of seed mix and high-quality pellets along with daily servings of fruits and vegetables.
+Feed your bird a small amount of seed mix and high-quality pellets and daily servings of fruits and vegetables.

-The dietary expenses alone that are associated with these birds are sure to add up!
+The dietary expenses alone associated with these birds are sure to add up!

-Of course, cockatoos also need a time out of the cage each day.
+Of course, cockatoos also need time out of the cage each day.